At least nine states now plan to ban sales of new gas-powered cars after 2035, and several others are thinking about joining them.

 New Mexico Gov. Michelle Lujan Grisham announced in July that the state will set annual targets for the sale of new zero-emission vehicles, and New Mexico may adopt parts of Advanced Clean Cars II.
 But officials have not endorsed the 2035 ban.
 The rules New Mexico are advancing "do not prohibit the sale or ownership of new or used gasoline-powered vehicles," according to Caroline Sweeney, press secretary for Lujan Grisham.

 Like New Mexico, Maine is considering targets for EVs and PHEVs through 2032, but a 2035 ban isn't in the cards at this time.
 The Maine Department of Environmental Protection held a public hearing about Advanced Clean Cars II regulation on Aug.
 17.

 As an increasing number of states come out with plans to ban new gas-powered cars, automakers could feel pressure to accelerate their production of electric cars.

 In 2023, about 7% of new vehicle sales are electric, a major increase from about 3% in 2021.
 The transition to electric cars is already underway, and the 2035 bans show how quickly it could speed up.

 Ultimately, it's unclear how restrictive these bans will end up being, given that major automakers are ramping up production of electric vehicles with the intention of phasing out gas-powered models.

 - For example, General Motors expects to have completed a full transition to electric vehicle sales by 2035.
 Some smaller automakers have announced even more ambitious timeframes.

-- European Union lawmakers have approved a full ban on gas-powered cars beginning in 2035, so it's hard to imagine that many gas-powered cars from European automakers will still be on the market in the U.S. by that time.
+- European Union lawmakers have approved a full ban on new gas-powered cars beginning in 2035, so it's hard to imagine that many gas-powered cars from European automakers will still be on the market in the U.S. by that time.

 More from Money: